You may want to save the user's location in the app, so that they are immediately returned to the same location after the app is restarted.

 Note: This feature is currently considered experimental, because of the warnings listed at the end of this page.
 Use with caution!

 You can enable persistence for your top-level navigator by rendering it with a

 This provided key will be used as the react native

 AsyncStorage key to save the JSON navigation state.

 This feature is particularly useful in development mode.
 You can enable it selectively using the following approach:

-Because the state is loaded asynchronously, the app must render an empty/loading view for a moment before the
+Because the state is persisted asynchronously, the app must render an empty/loading view for a moment while the

 Note: This API may change in the future, which is why it is labeled experimental

 Each param, route, and navigation state must be fully JSON-serializable for this feature to work.
 This means that your routes and params must contain no functions, class instances, or recursive data structures.